 Regarding Further Provider Actions When There Is A Persistent Delivery Failure of Electronic Communications:

-All third party electronic requests alleging abuse by a P/P service customer will be promptly forwarded to the customer.
+All third party electronic requests alleging abuse by a P/P service customer will be promptly Relayed to the customer.
 A Requester will be promptly notified of a persistent failure of delivery that a P/P service provider becomes aware of.

 The WG considers that a “persistent delivery failure” will have occurred when an electronic communications system abandons or otherwise stops attempting to deliver an electronic communication to a customer after a certain number of repeated or duplicate delivery attempts within a reasonable period of time.
 The WG emphasizes that such persistent delivery failure, in and of itself, is not sufficient to trigger further provider obligation or action in relation to a relay request unless the provider also becomes aware of the persistent delivery failure.

-As part of an escalation process, and when the above-mentioned requirements concerning a persistent delivery failure of an electronic communication have been met, the provider should upon request forward a further form of notice to its customer.
-A provider should have the discretion to select the most appropriate means of forwarding such a request.
+As part of an escalation process, and when the above-mentioned requirements concerning a persistent delivery failure of an electronic communication have been met, the provider should upon request Relay a further form of notice to its customer.
+A provider should have the discretion to select the most appropriate means of Relaying such a request.
 A provider shall have the right to impose reasonable limits on the number of such requests made by the same Requester for the same domain name.

-When a service provider becomes aware of a persistent delivery failure to a customer as described herein, that will trigger the P/P service provider’s obligation to perform a verification/re-verification (as applicable) of the customer’s email address(es), in accordance with the WG’s recommendation that customer data be validated and verified in a manner consistent with the WHOIS Accuracy Specification of the 2013 RAA (see the WG’s recommendation under Category B, Question 2 in Section 7, below).
+When a service provider becomes aware of a persistent delivery failure to a customer as described herein, that will trigger the P/P service provider’s obligation to perform a verification/re-verification (as applicable) of the customer’s email address(es), in accordance with the WG’s recommendation that customer data be validated and verified in a manner consistent with the WHOIS Accuracy Specification of the 2013 RAA (see Recommendation #5, above, and the background discussion under Category B, Question 2 in Section 7, below).

 However, these recommendations shall not preclude a P/P service provider from taking any additional action in the event of a persistent delivery failure of electronic communications to a customer, in accordance with its published terms of service.